Adopt an Ambassador Animal

 Ambassador Adoptions

 Need a gift for that person who has everything?
 Adopt one or more of our Educational Ambassadors!
-Choose one of our three owls, two Gopher Tortoises, a Kestrel, a Box Turtle, our Red-shouldered Hawk, or our two Rat Snakes and help provide food, training, housing, and medical care.
+Choose one of our four owls, two Gopher Tortoises, two box turtles, red-shouldered hawk, two rat snakes, Southern flying squirrel, or Virginia opossum and help provide food, training, housing, and medical care.

 Adoptive parents will receive: